wereHamster/nauva/README.md

 Haddock documentation of the core packages is available [here][nvdocs].
 It is automatically built from the current source (`master` branch).

+A book for end-users is available at https://book.nauva.xyz.
+Its source is inside this repository (under product/nauva/book).

 ## Focus and Goals